GallagherSecurity/cc-rest-docs/training/README.md

 Quotes make it a full string match, rather than a substring match.
 It is still case-insensitive.

-Note how Command Centre matches your search string against a concatenation of the cardholder’s last name, a comma, a space, and the first name.
+Note how Command Centre matches your search string against a concatenation of the cardholder's last name, a comma, a space, and the first name.
 It only does that if the cardholder has both names set.
 Otherwise it just uses the one.